olegkron/dependency-cleaner/README.md

 # node_modules Deletion Tool

-A shell script that searches and deletes node_modules folders found in a given directory and its subdirectories.
+A shell script that searches and deletes `node_modules` folders in a given directory and its subdirectories.

 ## Features